determined-ai/determined/docs/training/setup-guide/custom-env.rst

       conda activate base && \
       pip install --requirement /tmp/pip_requirements.txt

-Assuming this image has been published to a public repository on Docker Hub, you can configure an experiment, command, or notebook to use the image as follows:
+Assuming that this image is published to a public repository on Docker Hub, use the following declaration format to configure an experiment, command, or notebook:

 .. code:: yaml